aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 }
 ```

-The auth method calls the other closure functions installed into the macros array by the Laravel UI package provider boot method.
+Once the `auth` method is called, its code then calls the other closure functions installed into the macros array by the Laravel UI package provider boot method.

 Note that we call `$macro->bindTo($this, static::class)` before calling the auth() closure so that the `$this` pointer in the closure references the `Illuminate\Routing\Router` class so when the `auth()` method calls the other route registration methods, it re-enters this __call method and finds each of those other closures from the Laravel UI package that were added to the macros array and calls them.

 ## The full Macroable trait implementation

-It is useful in general to understand how the Laravel Macroable trait allows application and package developers to add additional callable methods to existing framework classes.
+It is useful in general to understand how the Laravel `Macroable` trait allows application and package developers to add additional callable methods to existing framework classes.
 This allows us to extend the functionality of the existing classes by using third party packages or adding custom application code.

 Most core framework classes already include the `Macroable` trait allowing us to easily add methods to them.
 However we are not limited to framework classes.
 We can add the capability of extending an existing class with additional methods by adding the `Macroable` trait to it.
 In fact framework classes that do not implement the trait can be extended so that we can include the trait in the extended class.